Your Baseball Equipment List to Up-skill Your Players

 Baseball is an athletic sport that requires precision, strength, mental resilience and pace.

-As a coach, there’s a lot of equipment out there to help you develop your players, and today we’re going to look at some of it.
+As a coach or a parent, there’s a lot of equipment out there to help you develop your players, and today we’re going to look at some of it.
 It’s not exhaustive but should you give you a good place to start.

-Of course, there are many overlapping skills in baseball, but I’ve categorised the equipment broadly into pitching, hitting and fielding skills.
+Of course, there are many overlapping skills in baseball, but I’ve categorized the equipment broadly into pitching, hitting and fielding skills.

 Equipment as a training aid is a cornerstone of development.
 Too often, it is thought that just playing the game is enough.
 But the best players actually devote more time to preparation than playing.